WA2FZW/SatPC32-and-the-IC-9700/README.md

 explain how to set up the DxLabs suite of programs (Commander, DxKeeper and DxView) to enable semi-automatic logging with SatPC32.

+Update 03/24/2021 - Release 1.1 adds a picture of what the radio should look like when properly set up for the CAS-4A satellite.